 Baby sugar gliders start life off in their mother’s pouch and are referred to as joeys, just like kangaroos.
-Because of this unique start to life, sugar gliders are classified as marsupials, not rodents like the similarly looking flying squirrel.
+They are classified as marsupials, not rodents like the similar- looking flying squirrel.

-All wild sugar gliders are from Australia, Indonesia, and New Guinea where they live in tree tops.
-They get their sweet and airborne name from the food they eat and their characteristic mode of transportation.
-Their namesake diet includes nectar and sap from trees and they are often seen gliding between branches using unique flaps of skin called patagium.
-Sugar gliders are omnivorous, so in addition to the nectar and sap, they will also eat both plant material and meat including fruit, insects, and even small birds or rodents.
+All wild sugar gliders are from Australia, Indonesia, and New Guinea where they live in treetops.
+They get their name from the food they eat and their characteristic mode of transportation.

 Sugar gliders in the wild live in social family units called colonies.
 This social life is very important to all sugar gliders and they thrive on the companionship and communication from their own species.